 Advantages Challenges Increased flexibility and control over the learning environment: Agent- oriented tutoring systems can adapt to individual student needs, allowing learners to progress at their own pace and explore different learning paths.
-Automation of common tasks: These systems can automate tasks such as grading assignments, tracking student progress, and providing timely feedback.
-High initial cost of development and deployment: Requiring investment in software development, infrastructure, and ongoing maintenance.
-This initial cost can be a barrier, especially for smaller educational institutions or resource- constrained environments.Difficultyin designing and implementing appropriate rules and instructions:Creating comprehensive and adaptive knowledge models that align This automation saves time for educatorsand allows them to focus on higher-levelinstructional activities.More engaging and personalizedlearning experiences:Agent-oriented with diverse learner needs requires careful planning and domain expertise.
-Limited ability to replicate natural student-teacher interaction: they may tutoring systems can provide interactive and personalized learning experiences through adaptive instruction, real-time feedback, and tailored recom-mendations. lack the nuanced interaction, they may lack the nuanced interaction and human touch of a face-to-face interaction between a student and teacher.
+Automation of common tasks: These systems can automate tasks such as grading assignments, tracking student progress, and providing timely feedback. r High initial cost of development and deployment: Requiring investment in software development, infrastructure, and ongoing maintenance.
+This initial cost can be a barrier, especially for smaller educational institutions or resource- constrained environments. e Difficulty in designing and implementing appropriate rules and t instructions: Creating comprehensive This automation saves time for educatorsand allows them to focus on higher-levelinstructional activities.More engaging and personalizedlearning experiences:Agent-oriented with diverse learner needs requires careful planning and domain expertise.
+Limited ability to replicate natural student-teacher interaction: they may tutoring systems can provide interactive and personalized learning experiences through adaptive instruction, real-time feedback, and tailored recom-mendations. lack the nuanced interaction and human touch of a face-to-face interaction between a student and teacher.
 Replicating the complexity of human conversation and empathy in an AI-driven system remains a challenge.
 Improved scalability and availability of resources: With these systems, educational resources can be made available to many students simul- taneously, regardless of geographical location.
 This scalability allows for broader access to quality education and overcomes physical constraints Privacy and security concerns: Safeguarding student data, ensuring compliance with privacy regulations, and addressing ethical considerations associated with data collection and usage are important challenges that need to be addressed.

 Table 2.
-Advantages and challenges of creating an agent-or iented tutoring system 0 8.,
+Advantages and challenges of creating an agent-or iented tutoring system 8.